-Nevertheless, it is still important to pay due consideration to movements in the real economic activities and evaluate policy from a forward-looking viewpoint even under the zero interest rate policy.
-In this regard, if the economy is on a downward trend, market participants believe termination of the zero interest rate policy should be put off, thus bringing longer-term interest rates down to flatten the yield curve.
-To the contrary, if the economy is on an upward trend, market participants believe the termination should get closer, thus raising longer-term interest rates to steepen the yield curve rise, acting as a brake on the easing effect.9
+The above movements of IFRs indicate that the zero interest rate policy has an automatic stabilizer element in its easing effect.
+That is, if the economy is on a downward trend, market participants believe termination of the zero interest rate policy should be put off, thus bringing longer-term interest rates down to flatten the yield curve.
+To the contrary, if the economy is on an upward trend, market participants believe the termination should get closer, thus raising longer-term interest rates to steepen the yield curve rise, acting as a brake on the easing effect.